-- 1 Completely clean the outside of the engine. - 2 When a preservative fuel is to be used, drain the fuel system and fill it with the preservative fuel.
+1 Completely clean the outside of the engine.

+2 When a preservative fuel is to be used, drain the fuel system and fill it with the preservative fuel.
 POWERPART Lay-Up 1 can be added to the normal fuel to change it to a preservative fuel.
-If preservative fuel is not used, the system can be kept full with normal fuel but the fuel must be drained and discarded at the end of the storage period together with the fuel filter element(s). - 3 Operate the engine until it is warm.
+If preservative fuel is not used, the system can be kept full with normal fuel but the fuel must be drained and discarded at the end of the storage period together with the fuel filter element(s).

+3 Operate the engine until it is warm.
 Then correct leakages of fuel, lubricating oil or air.
-Stop the engine and drain the lubricating oil from the sump. - 4 Renew the canisters) of the lubricating oil filter. - 5 Fill the sump to the full mark on the dipstick with new and clean lubricating oil and add POWERPART Lay-Up 2 to the oil to protect the engine against corrosion.
+Stop the engine and drain the lubricating oil from the sump.

+4 Renew the canisters) of the lubricating oil filter.

+5 Fill the sump to the full mark on the dipstick with new and clean lubricating oil and add POWERPART Lay-Up 2 to the oil to protect the engine against corrosion.
 If POWERPART Lay-Up 2 is not available, use a correct preservative fluid instead of the lubricating oil.
-If a preservative fluid is used, this must be drained and the lubricating oil sump must be filled to the correct level with normal lubricating oil at the end of the storage period. - 6 Drain the cooling system, see "How to drain the cooling system" on page 27.
-In order to protect the cooling system against corrosion, it is better to fill it with a coolant that has a corrosion inhibitor, see "Coolant specification" on page 45.
+If a preservative fluid is used, this must be drained and the lubricating oil sump must be filled to the correct level with normal lubricating oil at the end of the storage period.

+6 Drain the cooling system, see "How to drain the cooling system" on page 23.
+In order to protect the cooling system against corrosion, fill it with an approved antifreeze mixture because this gives a protection against corrosion, see "Coolant specification" on page 43.

-Caution: If protection against frost is not necessary and a corrosion inhibitor is to be used, it is recommended that you consult the Service Department, Perkins Power Sales and Service Limited, Peterborough.
+Note: If protection against frost is not necessary and a corrosion inhibitor is to be used, it is recommended that you consult the Service Department, Perkins International Limited, Peterborough.

+7 Operate the engine for a short period in order to circulate the lubricating oil and the coolant in the engine.

+8 Disconnect the battery.
+Then put the battery into safe storage in a fully charged condition.
+Before the battery is put into storage, protect its terminals against corrosion.
+POWERPART Lay-Up 3 can be used on the terminals.

-- 7 Operate the engine for a short period in order to circulate the lubricating oil and the coolant in the engine. - 8 Clean the engine breather pipe (if one is fitted) and seal the end of the pipe. - 9 Remove the atomisers and spray POWERPART Lay-Up 2 for one to two seconds into each cylinder bore with the piston at BDC. - 10 Slowly turn the crankshaft one revolution and then fit the atomisers with new seat washers and new dust seals. - 11 Remove the air filter/cleaner.
-Then, if necessary, remove the pipes) installed between the air filter/cleaner and induction manifold or turbocharger.
+9 Clean the engine breather pipe (if one is fitted) and seal the end of the pipe.

+10 Remove the atomisers and spray POWERPART Lay-Up 2 for one to two seconds into each cylinder bore with the piston at BDC.

+11 Slowly turn the crankshaft one revolution and then fit the atomisers with new seat washers and new dust seals.

+12 Remove the air filter.
+Then, if necessary, remove the pipes installed between the air filter/cleaner and induction manifold or turbocharger.
 Spray POWERPART Lay-Up 2 into the induction manifold or turbocharger.
 It is recommended that the spray time for the turbocharger is 50% longer than the spray time for the manifold, which is indicated on the container label.
-Seal the manifold or the turbocharger with waterproof tape. - 12 Remove the exhaust pipe.
+Seal the manifold or the turbocharger with waterproof tape.

+13 Remove the exhaust pipe.
 Spray POWERPART Lay-Up 2 into the exhaust manifold or the turbocharger.
 It is recommended that the spray time for the turbocharger is 50% longer than the spray time for the manifold, which is indicated on the container label.
-Seal the manifold or the turbocharger with waterproof tape. - 13 If the lubricating oil filler is fitted onto the rocker cover, remove the filler cap.
+Seal the manifold or the turbocharger with waterproof tape.

+14 If the lubricating oil filler is fitted onto the rocker cover, remove the filler cap.
 If the lubricating oil filler is not fitted onto the rocker cover, remove the rocker cover.
-Spay POWERPART Lay-Up 2 around the rocker shaft assembly.
-Fit the filler cap or rocker cover. - 14 Disconnect the battery.
-Then put the battery into safe storage in a fully charged condition.
-Before the battery is put into storage, protect its terminals against corrosion.
-POWERPART Lay-Up 3 can be used on the terminals.
+Spray POWERPART Lay-Up 2 around the rocker shaft assembly.
+Fit the filler cap or rocker cover.